MO-AM1R/compression/README.md

 # compression
-This public repository will cover my compression project that has many type to make compressio
+This public repository will cover my compression project files